shaukatmakandar786/java/Camunda7_Notes.md

 ### Types of Listeners:

 1. Task Listener: Runs actions when events happen in user tasks (e.g., when a task is created, assigned, or completed).
+In Task Listener we are having Event Type (create, aasingment, complete, delete, update, timeout) and Listener type (Java class, Delegate Expression, expression, Script)
 2. Execution Listener: Runs actions during the execution of process elements (e.g., when a process starts, ends, or transitions).
+In Execution Listener we are having Event Type (start, end) and Listener type (Java class, Delegate Expression, expression, Script)